 EFL and ESL teachers may reason that one of the major obstacles to learning seems to be ‘poor memory’.
-Sometimes, however, our students’ vacant looks appear because the classwork being reviewed was never perceived or processed adequately in the first place.
-The material presented in an earlier lesson never entered the information processing system or our students’ brains.
+Sometimes, however, our English language students’ vacant looks appear because the classwork being reviewed was never perceived or processed adequately in the first place.
+The material presented in an earlier lesson never entered the information processing system of our students’ brains.

 ESL EFL teachers what do you understand about information processing?